cornellius-gp/gpytorch/README.md

 sudo apt-get install libfftw3-3
 ```

-If you install libfftw3 from source, be sure to configure with `--enable-shared`.
+If you install libfftw3 from source, be sure to run `configure` with `--enable-shared`.
 Our build script by default looks for libraries in `/usr/local/lib`, which is the default installation
 location for libfftw3.
 If it is installed elsewhere, however, be sure to either add the new location to your `LD_LIBRARY_PATH` environment variable, or add the new location to `build.py` in
 `library_dirs`.